ar4/netcdf_segy/README.rst

 To install: ``pip install netcdf_segy``

+`SegyIO <https://github.com/Statoil/SegyIO>`_ is a dependency, which can apparently cause installation difficulties on Windows.

 To convert a SEG-Y file to NetCDF from the command line: ``segy2netcdf <path to input SEG-Y file> <path to output NetCDF file>``.
 For additional options, look at the help: ``segy2netcdf --help``.

 The tool can also be called from a Python script::